mattcurf/howto-homelab-kubernetes/PART2_Setting_Up_KVM.md

 ```

 ## Step 3: Create our cloud init YAML file used to configure our k8s VM
 This is the cloud init file used to customize our k8s VM.
 Replace <your public key here> with your actual SSH public key.
+It creates this virtual machine with a single static IP on our Kubernetes VLAN at 192.168.6.10/24.
 Note that this configuration sets a default root password for easy access to the console: this of course is not appropriate for a production network :)
 ```bash
 tee ~/vms/cloudinit/k8s-cp-user-data.yaml >/dev/null <<'EOF'
 #cloud-config